How is Zeffy free?

 Mission Affinity

-The foundation donates to nonprofits across three focus areas:
+The foundation companies that donate to nonprofits across three focus areas:

 • Environmentalism